 Volunteers from W4W will then distribute the items to our partner organizations that serve those in need who may be on the streets or staying in shelters.
 Any size donation can help.

 Women For Women of Yakima was founded by Ranae York in 2017.
 Ranae was

 previously the Executive Director of a domestic violence and homelessness

 program in Eastern Washington State.
 She has seen firsthand the devastating

-effects that homelessness and living in poverty have on women and girls.
+effects that homelessness and living in poverty have on those that cannot afford

 Ranae was driven to launch the project due to the overwhelming need in Yakima

-and surrounding areas for menstrual products for women and girls that cannot
+and surrounding areas for menstrual products for people that cannot

 apparent.
-What if she was your sister, wife, daughter?
+What if they were your loved one?
 What would you do?'

-For most people, getting their period is little more than an annoyance, filled with uncomfortable cramps and bloating.
-But for people experiencing homelessness, getting your period can lead to stress, embarrassment, missing meals, and missing opportunities.
-Put yourself in her shoes.
+For most people, getting their period is little more than an annoyance, filled with uncomfortable cramps and related discomfort.
+But for people experiencing homelessness, getting your period can lead to stress, embarrassment, missing meals,

 Ranae York, Founder and Director of Women for Women of Yakima